terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 ```

   An example of using an Ask and Tell object for receiving and passing the arguments to an Ackley function used as an objective function.

- The Ackley function needs to be initialized by the number of dimensions required.
-We can find this value by finding the length of the `Ask` object's headers field.
-Once it is initialized to the correct number of dimensions, we then pass the input values to the Ackley function by looping through the ask objects parameters.
-The `Tell` object is constructed by using the input values and the results.
 ```
 from tq42.channel import Ask, Tell import OptimizationTestFunctions as otf